A man holds a coffee cup while he browses on his laptop computer.

 6 min read

-Key points:
+Key Takeaways

-1. There are two main credit scoring models used in the United States: VantageScore® and FICO ® Score.1
+1. There are two main credit scoring models used in the United States: VantageScore® and FICO® Score.1

-While your credit score is only three numbers, this trio of digits can make a huge difference when it comes to your finances.
-According to the Federal Deposit Insurance Corporation (FDIC), your credit score is calculated using credit scoring models.
-Consumer credit scores help creditors predict how likely you are to pay your bills on time.
+Consumer credit scores help a lender predict how likely it is you’ll pay your bills on time.
 This information is then used to determine if you qualify for new credit, such as a mortgage, auto loan, or a new credit card, and what your interest rate would be.

 What are the differences between FICO® and VantageScore® ranges

-Two popular credit scoring models used in the United States are the VantageScore® and FICO® Score (which stands for Fair Isaac Corporation), according to the Consumer Financial Protection Bureau (CFPB).
-The FICO® Score and the VantageScore® are the two largest credit scoring models in the U.S. Both scoring models have the same purpose: to help lenders evaluate applicants to predict the likelihood that they will pay their bills.
-Also, both companies create credit scores, however, the models they use to calculate them differ.
+The FICO® Score and the VantageScore® are the two largest credit scoring models in the United States.
+FICO stands for Fair Isaac Corporation.
+Both scoring models have the same purpose: to help lenders evaluate applicants and predict the likelihood that a consumer will pay their bills.

 Did you know?